-Bollinger Motors recommends that the vehicle upfitters utilize the provided mounting points as described in the INSTALLATION OF BODY AND SPECIAL EQUIPMENT section of this guide.
+Bollinger Motors recommends that the vehicle upfitters utilize the provided mounting points as described in this guide.
 If modifications must be done, they should be done with extreme caution avoiding any area that could damage the vehicle.

 Modifications are NOT permitted on any HV part or component and only prohibited within zones not identified as a "Do Not Modify" zones and when done in accordance to the guidelines outlined within this publication and industry standard best practices.
 Modifications include but are not limited to any drilling, notching, welding, cutting, or other alteration.